nylander/Fasta2MLCalc/README.md

     matrix.dat -- example output file

-MLCalc software can be found here:
+MLCalc software can be found here (01/28/2013 11:54:55 AM):

      http://hydrodictyon.eeb.uconn.edu/people/plewis/downloads/mlcalcz.exe

-Note: MLCalc is a Windows software but can be run on Linux by using Wine (http://www.winehq.org/)
+Note: MLCalc is a Windows software but can be run on Linux (tested on Xubuntu 12.10) by using Wine (http://www.winehq.org/)